SavithaKrishnan/rise-dev-interview/README.md

 - More dynamic table with pagination and search panel (sorting, pagination, filtering)
 - Joining in other data sources (voting records, etc.) to create more content and allow for more of a narrative to the app
+- More thorough error handling, data validation for API endpoint arguments, and automated testing
 - Method of authentication (Auth0?)
-- More automated testing (especially for frontend)
 - Small aesthetic fixes especially for the visualization in last tab
 - Deploy app to a public production environment (e.g. Vercel, Google Cloud Run).